An Overview of Cervical Degenerative Disc Disease

 Depending upon the cause of pain, ACDF can be very effective.
 Normally, the disc is so degenerative that there is almost no motion of this segment.
 Stopping the motion with an ACDF causes almost no reduction of range of motion from pre to post-operative.
 Artificial discs can be used if there is still reasonable motion of the segment and there is not too much collapse of the disc.
 If the segment is too degenerative, artificial discs will normally not be useful here.

-If you are seeking answers for the question, “What is a Degenerative Disc” please browse through the additional library of resources on this site.
-For more information on cervical degenerative disc disease and cervical degenerative facet disease, or for additional resources on the causes of neck pain, please contact Dr. Donald Corenman at 888-888-5310.
+For more information on cervical degenerative disc disease and cervical degenerative facet disease, or for additional resources on the causes of neck pain, please contact Dr. Donald Corenman, spine specialist and neck doctor in the Vail, Aspen, Denver and Grand Junction, Colorado area.